tejash09/Brain-tumor/README.md

 1. Start the Flask server:
    ```
-   python app.py
+   python app1.py
    ```

 2. Open a web browser and navigate to `http://localhost:5000`

-3. Use the intuitive web interface to upload MRI scans and view the results
+3. Use the intuitive web interface to select a Patient from the Patients Page

 ## 📁 File Structure